Book a Session

 What is the difference between counseling and therapy?

-People often use those terms interchangeably when they are looking for therapy in Colorado or online counseling in Colorado.
+People often use those terms interchangeably when they are looking for therapy in Lakewood or online counseling in Lakewood.
 What matters more is whether the work feels grounded, useful, and specific enough to what you are carrying instead of generic or overcomplicated.

 Serving Lakewood, Colorado